wilmoth77/Moscow/README.md

-bootstrap_s
+Moskow
 ===========

 >WordPress starter theme based on Underscores using Bootstrap with LESS for responsiveness, Grunt.js for automation and Bower for front end package management.

-It is assumed that you already have Grunt, Bower and LESS installed on your local machine.
+Prerequisites to install: Grunt, Bower and LESS

 You also need `grunt-init`, which you can install globally with
 ```